-I am often asked what do I think about using essential oils internally or in cooking.
+I am often asked about what I think of the internal use of essential oils, or using them in cooking.
 There are a number of sources around these days that, to my mind, quite indiscriminately recommend the internal use of essential oils without considering just how very complex these wonderful gifts of nature really are.
 Yes it is very true that aromatic plants and essential oils have long been used in the flavoring industry but, as anyone can appreciate using a large amount of a fresh herb is very different to using even just a few drops of the essential oil.

 The yield of essential oil from each plant can be quite different, after all not all plants yield up the same amount of essential oil.
 Let us look at just a few examples: